 10. You experience pangs of jealousy when you see the sprinters out after 45 minutes.
 You cannot help but feel a little envious of their short twitch muscles, and ever shorter workouts that last a sliver longer than your warm-up.
 (Of course, those pangs could also be hunger.
 Maybe only partly hunger.
 No one knows for sure, really.)

 11. You’ve mastered the clear-your-goggles-of-fog-tears-and-water-mid-stroke move.
 Those long repeats are tough enough, only makes it worse when sweat and fog have rolled into your goggles, making for a half-fogged up, half-water logged goggle.
 Learning the art of emptying while also wiping the inside of your goggle with your finger while mid-stroke is a skill essential in the distance swimmer toolbox.

 12. Your calorie consumption has veered off into legendary status.
 Swimmers eat a lot.
 Distance swimmers eat even more.
-There have been times where you briefly considered eating your pull-buoy.
+There have been times where you briefly considered eating your pull-buoy while still wearing a set of swim paddles on your hands.
 Mmm, soft.

 13. You know your lane-mates by their equipment.
 While you know your lane-mates suit color, energy drink of choice, and can identify them by cap color and precisely how close they swim to the black line, you still have no idea what the kid’s name is that sits behind you in class.

 14. More than most, you understand the struggle of being thirsty and not being able to drink the million gallons of water you are swimming in.
 Bless the teammate that sees your empty water bottle for you and refills it for you while you are mid-workout.